Hindsight Learning for MDPs with Exogenous Inputs: MDPs with Exogenous Inputs

+\paragraph{Relation between Contextual Bandits, MDPs, and Exo-MDPs} We first notice that Exo-MDPs are a bridge Between Contextual Bandit and MDPs.
+When $\X$ is empty or a singleton, an Exo-MDP describes several variants of the \emph{contextual bandit} introduced in~\citet{langford2007epoch}.
+They can be solved efficiently independent of the horizon~\citep{foster2021statistical}, unlike MDPs.
+If $|\Xi| \leq 1$, an Exo-MDP is simply an MDP whose complexity scales with $|\X|$.
+When both $\left| \X \right| > 1$ and $\left| \Xi \right| > 1$ the complexity of learning an Exo-MDP is not known in general, to the best of our knowledge.
+When the exogenous inputs are iid, an Exo-MDP is equivalent to an MDP with state space $\X$ much smaller than $\mathcal{S}$.

-We focus briefly on the case when $k = 0$, showing that our model is essentially equivalent to the typical model in RL with only differences on the underlying assumptions.
-The typical assumptions in RL involve that $s_{t+1} \sim p(\cdot \mid s_t, a_t)$ where the underlying distribution $p$ is unknown.
+\paragraph{Difference in Dataset Assumptions} We next focus briefly on the case when $k = 0$, showing that the key difference between Exo-MDPs and the typical MDP models is the assumptions on the historical dataset provided.
+The typical assumptions in an MDP involve that $s_{t+1} \sim P(\cdot \mid s_t, a_t)$ where the underlying distribution $P$ is unknown.
 This can be written equivalently as $s_{t+1} = f(s_t, a_t, \xi_t)$ where $\xi_t$ is sampled uniformly in $[0,1]$ and the underlying function $f$ is unknown.
-As such, typically in RL we consider: \begin{itemize} \item Unknown structure of the dynamics and rewards (i.e. unknown $f$ and $r$) \item Known distribution on the underlying exogenous inputs where each $\xi_t$ is uniform over $[0,1]$ \item Access to a logged dataset of $(s_t, a_t, r_t, s_{t+1})$ pairs \end{itemize}
+As such, typically in an MDP we consider: \begin{itemize} \item Unknown structure of the dynamics and rewards (i.e. unknown $f$ and $r$) \item Known distribution on the underlying exogenous inputs where each $\xi_t$ is uniform over $[0,1]$ \item Access to a logged dataset of $(s_t, a_t, r_t, s_{t+1})$ pairs \end{itemize}

-In our model we instead assume: \begin{itemize} \item Known structure of the dynamics and rewards (i.e. known $f$ and $r$) \item Unknown distribution on the exogenous inputs $\PXi$ \item Access to a dataset of exogenous traces $\xi_1, \ldots, \xi_T$ \end{itemize} These types of assumptions (where the \emph{form} of the randomness is known but the true underlying distribution is unknown) is common in the graphon literature~\cite{borgs2008convergent,lovasz2006limits}.
-In the following lemma we show that these two models are equivalent, in that any MDP can be written as an MDP with exogenous inputs and $k = 0$.
+In Exo-MDPs we instead assume: \begin{itemize} \item Known structure of the dynamics and rewards (i.e. known $f$ and $r$) \item Unknown distribution on the exogenous inputs $\PXi$ \item Access to a dataset of exogenous traces $\xi_1, \ldots, \xi_T$ \end{itemize} These types of assumptions (where the \emph{form} of the randomness is known but the true underlying distribution is unknown) is common in the graphon literature~\citep{borgs2008convergent,lovasz2006limits}.
+In the following lemma we show that these two models are equivalent, in that any MDP can be written as an MDP with exogenous inputs and $k = 0$ using the uniform random number trick.
+However, the {\em assumptions are not equivalent} since in Exo-MDPs we assume access to a dataset of historical exogenous traces rather than trajectories under a fixed behavior policy.

-\begin{lemma} Any MDP of the form $(\S, \A, T, p, R, s_1)$ where the distribution on $p$ and $R$ are unknown has an equivalent exogenous input form with $k = 0$, and vice-versa. \end{lemma}
+\begin{lemma} Any MDP of the form $(\mathcal{S}, \A, T, p, R, s_1)$ where the distribution on $p$ and $R$ are unknown has an equivalent Exo-MDP form with $k = 0$, and vice-versa. \end{lemma}